wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Restart services (xivo-service restart) on master
 * Configure the other XiVO as a slave -> setup the master address
 * Start configuration synchronization by running the script ``xivo-master-slave-db-replication <slave_ip>`` on the master
+* Start configuration file synchronization by runnning the script ``xivo-sync -i`` on the master
 * Resynchronize all your devices
 * Configure the XiVO Clients